rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 ...
 ```

-Now you can add abstractions over the core behavior with your heart's conent to make it
+Now you can add abstractions over the core behavior with your heart's content to make it
 more ergonomic.
 Here's a [pointer]!

 ## References